-Serve: Cube Steak with Gravy can be kept at room temperature for up to two hours before being cooled.
+Serve: Can be kept at room temperature for up to two hours before being cooled.

-Store: Cube Steak with Gravy can be kept in the fridge for up to three days when stored in an airtight container.
+Store: Can be kept in the fridge for up to three days when stored in an airtight container.
 Reheat on a stovetop over low heat.

-Freeze: After Cube Steak and Gravy has cooled, store it in a sealed container in the freezer for up to three months.
+Freeze: After it has cooled, store it in a sealed container in the freezer for up to three months.

 In the refrigerator overnight, thaw any frozen leftovers.
 To get it to room temperature, leave it out for 20 to 30 minutes.
 Afterward, move them to a baking dish or place them in a covered skillet over low heat until the required temperature is reached.

 Cook the batter for 25 to 30 minutes at 250°F (121°C).
 Longer durations of low heat will prevent it from drying out.
 Add water or broth as necessary when reheating by using the method.